daniellerch/daniellerch.github.io/stego/blog/lsb-en.md

 | 0 | 1 | 0 | 0 | 0 | 0 | 0 | 1 |

-We will do this by substituting the value of the least significant bit of each value:
+We will do this by replacing the value of the least significant bit of each value:

 | 1010000**0** | 0011110**1** | 0011010**0** | 1000000**0** |
 | 0110111**0** | 0010101**0** | 0101010**0** | 0111110**1** |

-So we will have the following values:
+So we will get the following values:

 | 160 | 61 | 52 | 128 | 110 | 42 | 84 | 125 |

 At the beginning of steganography in digital images, it was mistakenly thought that this was the most appropriate way to hide information, since it only modifies one bit.
 From an intuitive point of view it makes a lot of sense, since this technique allows us to insert a bit of information by modifying the value of the byte as little as possible.
 However, this operation introduces significant changes in the statistical distribution of the bytes, which makes it very detectable.

 Let's see how to embed a message using the Python programming language.
 The first thing we need to do is convert the message into a list of ones and zeros.
-Suppose, for this example, that we already have a list of the integer values that represent the bytes:

 ```python